 Once pain is reduced, the therapist works with the patient to re-establish a normal range of motion in all planes and regain full function and mobility.
 The therapist essentially teaches the patient to treat themselves with a preventative maintenance program to keep neck and/or back pain away for good.

-If you are interested in the McKenzie Method, call any one of our locations to schedule an appointment today.
+If you are interested in the McKenzie Method, call to schedule an appointment today.

 Vestibular rehabilitation is an exercise-based program designed to help individuals with acute and chronic symptoms of vertigo, dizziness and/or disequilibrium resulting from damage to the vestibular (inner ear) system.

 We are excited to now offer the BioSway, a new tool for vestibular rehabilitation that can also be used to assist in the evaluation and treatment of a wide range of other conditions affecting balance.

 Hertel & Brown Physical Therapy offers treatment for patients with the following conditions.